azdavis/azdavis.net/src/simple-js-game/index.md

     +})()

 What's the point of this?
-One reason is that if you didn't, and you had some `var important = "thing"`, a user could open up the devtools in their browser and view, and even change `important`.
+One reason is that if you didn't, and you had some `var important = "thing"`, a user could open up the developer tools in their browser and view, and even change, `important`.

 [Read more about IIFEs.][1]